Prohelion/ArrowPoint-Telemetry/CONTRIBUTING.md

   or an **executable test case** demonstrating the expected behavior that is not occurring.

-* If possible, use the relevant bug report templates to create the issue.
-  Simply copy the content of the appropriate template into a .rb file, make the necessary changes to demonstrate the issue, and **paste the content into the issue description**:
-  * [**Prohelion** master issues][master template]

 ### 5. Implement your fix or feature

 At this point, you're ready to make your changes!
 Feel free to ask for help;